fukatani/build-ml-pipeline-for-short-term-rental-prices/README.md

 the name of the project is contained in the ``project_name`` key under the ``main`` section in the configuration file.
 It can be accessed from the ``go`` function as ``config["main"]["project_name"]``.

-NOTE: do NOT hardcode any parameter when writing the pipeline.
-All the parameters should be accessed from the configuration file.

 ### Running the entire pipeline or just a selection of steps
 In order to run the pipeline when you are developing, you need to be in the root of the starter kit,